One of the challenges that you will encounter when setting up an Assets Server environment is finding out what hardware is needed.

 - Mac Pro.
 A Mac Pro with a Quad-Core Intel Xeon processor and 8–16GB of memory is very suitable for a small to average number of users with many assets and a low daily intake of new assets.
 The extra number of cores and processors makes this a much more powerful configuration than the Mac mini.
 Because of the multiple hard disk bays it is also possible to set up a RAID or SoftRAID configuration or use SSD storage for storing the index for exceptional search performance.
 Optionally, SAN solutions can dramatically expand the storage capacity if needed.

-By adding extra Mac minis or Mac Pros as Assets Server Processing nodes it is very easy to expand processing power to handle more assets, thereby allowing the Search node to handle more users.
+By adding extra Mac minis or Mac Pros as Assets Server Processing nodes it is very easy to expand processing power to handle more assets, thereby making it possible for the Search node to handle more users.

 - Windows system.
 A Windows Server with a Quad-Core Intel Xeon processor (or faster) and 16–32GB of memory is very suitable for a small to average number of users and a high number of assets with an average daily intake of new assets.
 Advised are machines with multiple hard disk bays so that it is possible to set up a RAID or SoftRAID configuration.
 This also offers the option to use SSD storage for storing the index for exceptional search performance.
 Optionally, SAN solutions can dramatically expand the storage capacity if needed.